MINISTRY OF PETROLEUM & NATURAL GAS

 Application for Transfer:

-A licensee can apply to transfer their petroleum storage licence
+- A licensee can apply to transfer their petroleum storage licence to another person before it expires.

 -